jonathanharrell/cjarellano-v2/content/posts/king-lear-a-hip-hopera-act-i-scene-i.md

   - writing
   - Shakespeare
   - music
+  - WorkByCJArellano
 ---
+I once wrote a heist screenplay in which the characters - as part of an elaborate ruse, of course - perform a hip-hopera version of *King Lear*.
+Here's the opening scene.
+Enjoy!

 KING LEAR\
 I'm the top motherfuckin' dog on my block\
 Rule with an iron fist and an iron Glock\